Help us continue to create a more welcoming world: Join our Crowdfunding Campaign (from $100 USD) and become an investor in misterb&b!

-It's vacation time, your boss has granted you leave for two weeks, and you’re just about bursting out of your boots to go on that dream vacay to catch-up on some much needed R&R. The only thing coming between you and that bucket-list-worthy walk along the River Seine in Paris, however, is that your BFF travel buddy has just cancelled.
+It's vacation time, your boss has granted you leave for two weeks, and you’re just about bursting out of your boots to go on that dream vacay to catch-up on some much needed R&R. The only thing coming between you and that bucket-list-worthy walk along the River Seine in Paris, however, is that your BFF travel buddy has just canceled.
 What to do?
 Go on your own of course!

 You may be asking yourself how to travel alone, as it can sometimes be a daunting experience.
 Will I get lonely?
 Do I have to request a table for one at that restaurant I’ve always wanted to try?
 Where are the best places to travel alone?
 These are all questions any solo traveler has contemplated before their big adventure.
 Well we’re here to change things and make you feel like an independent pro with our hacks on how to nail travelling alone with misterb&b.
 So what’s stopping you?
 Embrace solo travel and get packing for a whole new experience.